GSR Sandwich Student Placements 2020-21

-The Government Economic & Social Research (GESR) Team will be running a 12-month sandwich student placement scheme in 2019-20 for undergraduate students studying a social science related degree with a substantial social research methods component.
+The Government Economic and Social Research (GESR) Team run a 12-month sandwich student placement scheme for undergraduate students studying a social science related degree with a substantial social research methods component.

 How to Apply

 Please note that the scheme closed on Thursday 17 October 2019 at 10.00 am.
 No applications will be accepted after this time.